umami-hep/puma/docs/source/examples/high_level_api.md

 ## Performance vs a variable
-In this case we plot the performance as a function of the jet pT with the same syntax as above
+In this case we plot the performance as a function of the jet pT with the same syntax as above for an inclusive working point of 70%
 ```py
 §§§examples/high_level_plots.py:69:82§§§
 ```